CyVerse-learning-materials/learning-materials-home/docs/atmo/atmo.md

 Atmosphere presents a variety of features, starting with the Atmosphere Dashboard you will see at login.
 While it may be slightly overwhelming, we will focus on the features a first-time user would likely interact with.

-Some things to remember about the platform:
+**Some things to remember about the platform:**

-1 You must have access to Atmosphere to launch an instance.
+  1. You must have access to Atmosphere to launch an instance.
 If you are not sure you have access, go back to the instructions at the beginning of this guide

   2. Atmosphere works on a very transparent allocation model.
 Every user has a defined amount of resources (CPUs, disk space, etc.) and time they can use these resources.
 We are always happy to work with users to increase these allocations, but ultimately there are limits.
 You can be a good community member by only using resources when you need them, and not leaving instances aimlessly running (the proverbial ‘leaving the lights on’).

-3. Logging on and viewing your resources
+**Logging on and viewing your resources**

-4. Login to Atmosphere at https://atmo.cyverse.org/ and click the ‘Login’ link on the upper right-hand side of the screen.
+Login to Atmosphere at https://atmo.cyverse.org/ and click the ‘Login’ link on the upper right-hand side of the screen.
 Enter your CyVerse credential and sign in.

 Upon login, you will be directed to the Atmosphere Dashboard.
 Much more about all the dashboard features is available in the Atmosphere Manual , but you can see the number of instances you have running, and percent of your allocation used.
 You can also see an history of instances launched.